 The Oklahoma State Regents for Higher Education Campus Outreach State Opioid Response Grant has provided us the opportunity to connect with OSU's student body to provide awareness and resources for opioid abuse.
-We were able to disseminate educational material on overdose prevention, naloxone administration, and access to Substance Use Disorder treatment services and resources.
+We were able to disseminate educational material on overdose prevention, naloxone administration, and access to substance use disorder treatment services and resources.
 We were also given the opportunity to attend the ODMHSAS Expanding Possibilities Conference in order to learn more about substance use disorder and naloxone.
 Opioid Takeback event, Study Natural, and Opioid Prevention Booth were all supported through this grant.
-All additional opioid programming was paused due to COVID 19.